 Neither has the purpose of enabling managers to micro-manage employees – that would defeat the attempt to increase efficiency – but to offer insight into various processes and how to improve them.

 As long as managers rely on paper trails and inquiries, they won’t be able to build a comprehensive service contract strategy that can make a proposal stand out from the competition.

-Domestic customers like to be in the loop, but commercial customers need to be up-to-date with processes and costs in order to better manage their own business.
+Residential customers like to be in the loop, but commercial customers need to be up-to-date with processes and costs to better manage their own business.

 “Our customers should always be aware of gross revenue, costs, and time to return on investment,” says James Henry, Head of Sales and Partnerships at SumUp, the digital payment experts.

 Learn more about the benefits of online payment portals here!

 Operations managers aren’t expected to be accountants.
 However, they require a certain level of financial intelligence to bring in the best results.

 It’s essential to factor overheads into your service contracts.
 You can easily focus either on the increased value of the contract, compared to residential jobs, or on lowering the price to impress the customer into signing.

 “One thing that we have found, especially with the small and medium businesses, even some of the larger ones, is that they don’t quantify the amount of energy and effort associated with all these sort of manual processes.
 So they don’t really have a good understanding of the associated costs.